zaqwer777/VIP/README.md

 ### Setup Local Development
 In order to start developing, the virtual environment needs all necessary dependencies installed, so that your local machine can compile and run the web-app on your localhost.
-1. Activate your virtual environment
+1. Create and activate your virtual environment
    ```
    cd ~/
    virtualenv vip-venv